louiseiyengar/directwines/README.md

 To run this project locally, you must have node.js and npm installed.
 Download or clone the project from this repo.

-1) The project was created using the Create React App tool and React Router DOM 4 also installed.
+1) The project was created using the Create React App tool and React Router DOM 4.
 You must run:
 **npm install**

 2) Then Run **npm start** to start the server and application.
 When you see the 'Compiled successfully!' message, you can view the site in your browser at: **localhost:3000**